Cumbria: Education

-Although Cumbria has a comprehensive system almost fully, there is one state grammar school in Penrith.
+Although secondary schooling in Cumbria has a comprehensive system almost fully, there is one state grammar school in Penrith.
 There are 42 state secondary schools and 10 independent schools.
-The more rural secondary schools tend to have sixth forms (although in Barrow-in-Furness district, no schools have sixth forms due to the only sixth college in Cumbria being located in the town) and this is the same for three schools in Allerdale and South Lakeland, and one in the other districts.
+The more rural secondary schools tend to have sixth forms (although in Barrow-in-Furness district, no schools have sixth forms due to the only sixth form college in Cumbria being located in the town) and this is the same for three schools in Allerdale and South Lakeland, and one in the other districts.
 Chetwynde is also the only school in Barrow to educate children from nursery all the way to year 11.

 Colleges of further education in Cumbria include: